-We have significant concerns about the report required in part (j).
+We have significant concerns about the report required in part (j) and reiterate our requests from previous comments.
 First, DFPI must explain the statutory authority for requiring periodic reporting.
 DFPI cites Cal.
 Fin.
 Code § 90008 as the basis for this rulemaking.
 That section requires "timely responses" to consumers and to the Department, but makes no reference to periodic reporting to the Department, let alone making the report available to the public.
 In addition to explaining its authority, DFPI should explain why such reporting and public release thereof are necessary for public protection.
 Even with the change from quarterly to annual reporting, this section is among the most burdensome of the rules.